Sexually Motivated Crimes in Florida

 Seeking a consultation with an attorney as soon as possible remains the best way to protect yourself against a false accusation.
 We pride ourselves in fighting these cases aggressively at every stage.

-The criminal penalties that accompany a sexually motivated crime are tremendously serious.
+The criminal penalties that accompany a sexually motivated crime are tremendously severe.
 The indirect consequences that come with the accusation can last a lifetime.

-Finding an attorney that can fight to protect your good name is the most important decision you will make after a false allegation that you committed a sexually motivated crime.
+Finding an attorney who can fight to protect your good name is the most critical decision you will make after a false allegation that you committed a sexually motivated crime.

 After a false allegation of a sexually motivated crime, contact an experienced criminal defense attorney to discuss the case in Tampa for Hillsborough County, Bartow or Lakeland for Polk County, Clearwater or St. Petersburg in Pinellas County, Dade City or New Port Richey in Pasco County, Florida.